 - Time with my husband!
 (I had to throw it in there because it is a nice perk)

-We of course have variations.
+We, of course, have variations at times.
 We have days we go to the park.
 We have random different activities thrown in there.
 But my point here is to show the many different things we are able to get in a day.
-It isn’t stressful to get these things in, and it is all thanks to structure.
+It isn’t stressful to get these things in, and it is all thanks to the structure.

 Related Structure Posts

 - Benefits of Structure and Routine

 How to do Babywise tips from the Babywise Mom.
 How to use the Babywise method to get baby sleeping.
 Everything you need to be successful with Baby wise!